dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/release-notes/ios-2.md

 - Modified the parameter type of the method [`UpdateReferenceRegionFromBarcodeResults`]({{site.objectivec-swift-api}}label-recognizer.html#updatereferenceregionfrombarcoderesults) from `NSArray<iTextResult*>*` to `NSArray<iBarcodeResult*>*`.
 - Modified the parameters [`LabelRecognizerParameter.LetterHeightRange`]({{ site.parameters-reference }}label-recognition-parameter/parameter-control.html#letterheightrange) and [`TextArea.LetterHeightRange`]({{ site.parameters-reference }}text-area/parameter-control.html#letterheightrange).
 The value unit of the parameters are modified from percentage to thousandth.
 The available range of the value and the default value are updated as well.
-- Renamed framework `DynamsoftLabelRecognition` to `DynamsoftLableRecognizer`
+- Renamed framework `DynamsoftLabelRecognition` to `DynamsoftLableRecognizer`.
-- Renamed protocol `DLRLTSLicenseVerificationDelegate` to `DLRLicenseVerificationDelegate`
+- Renamed protocol `DLRLTSLicenseVerificationDelegate` to `DLRLicenseVerificationDelegate`.
-- Renamed protocol method `DLRLTSLicenseVerificationCallback` to `DLRLicenseVerificationCallback`
+- Renamed protocol method `DLRLTSLicenseVerificationCallback` to `DLRLicenseVerificationCallback`.
-- Removed property `license`
+- Removed property `license`.
-- Removed method `initWithLicense`
+- Removed method `initWithLicense`.
 - Removed method `initLicenseFromLTS`.
 - Removed class `iDLRLTSConnectionParameters`.